pipparichter/selenobot/README.md

 # Selenobot

+% Possibly add more description of the project here.

 `selenobot` is a computational framework which uses transformer-generated embeddings of protein sequences to detect misannotated selenoproteins in genome databases.
-This repository contains code for reproducing the training of the classifiers used for selenoprotein prediction, as well as basic plotting utilities for visualizing the results.
+This repository contains code for reproducing the training of the classifiers used for selenoprotein prediction.

-This repository contains code which handles the selenoprotein "detection" task.
-The classifiers associated with this project only flag potentially-misannotated selenoproteins.
-Additional functionality for this tool is in development, which will enable a user to extend the selenoprotein beyond the first selenocysteine residue to the true STOP codon.
-Evnetually, the detection and extension frameworks will be unified as a multipurpose software tool.

 ## Requirements